MEEPofFaith/Robotics-Tray/README.md

+### Brought to you by Matthew Peng, Kaihon Hui, and Marc Chalouhi of the Desgin & Fabrication class of 23-24.

+---

 # Info
 The Box Template model can be opened in Fusion 360.
 The dimensions can easily be changed in the model parameters.